OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 ### Tips to prevent "Clickjacking"

-Because Office Add-ins are rendered in an iframe when running in a browser with Office Online host applications, use the following tips to minimize the risk of [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) -- a technique used by hackers to fool users into revealing confidential information.
+Because Office Add-ins are rendered in an iframe when running in a browser with Office host applications, use the following tips to minimize the risk of [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) -- a technique used by hackers to fool users into revealing confidential information.

 First, identify sensitive actions that your add-in can perform.
 These include any actions that an unauthorized user could use with malicious intent, such as initiating a financial transaction or publishing sensitive data.
 For example, your add-in might let the user send a payment to a user-defined recipient.